Family Justice Litigation

 Students will be selected based on their potential to provide high quality, client-centered legal services to our client population.
 Faculty will consider students’ interest in and commitment to family law, domestic violence law, and/or a career in litigation.
 In addition, faculty will consider past experiences in working directly with less advantaged clients and individuals in crisis.
 Students who have not yet been able to explore these areas should not be deterred from applying.

 Every semester, the clinics hold an Open House where faculty are available to answer questions about their respective clinics.
 Students may also contact Professor Kohn to discuss the clinic or ask specific questions.

 The Family Justice Litigation Clinic represents clients in a variety of family law and domestic violence matters.
 The majority of our representation involves domestic violence, child custody, divorce, third party custody, and child support.
-Clients are represented by third year law students who are certified to practice in DC Superior Court and supervised by attorneys who have practiced for several years in the family law field
+Clients are represented by third year law students who are certified to practice in DC Superior Court and supervised by attorneys who have practiced extensively in the family law field,

 We provide services for free and, in return, ask clients to cooperate with the needs of the students in preparing cases and taking them to trial.
-Clients may be required to bear the cost of court fees.
 We are permitted by the court to only represent clients who cannot afford a lawyer.